-In accordance with section 357(2) of the Companies and Allied Matters act (Cap C20 Law of the Federation of Nigeria, 2004) Messrs, Olukayode Aina & Co.
+In accordance with section 357(2) of the Companies and Allied Matters Act 2020 Messrs, Olukayode Aina & Co.
 (Chartered Accountants) have indicated their willingness to continue in office and pursuant to Section 361 (1) (b) of that Act, a resolution will be proposed at the Annual General Meeting to empower the Directors to determine their remuneration.